iterative/vscode-dvc/README.md

   experiments, compare their results, and find the best ML models.
 - **Visualization**: Plot experiment data in a customizable dashboard.
 - **Live tracking**: Capture and see metrics changing in real time.
-- **Reproducibility**: Reliably get back to any previous experiment.
-Run it again or use it as the base for new experiments.
+- **Reproducibility**: Make sure that anyone can recover or confirm previous experiments, and run new experiments based on their results.
 - **Data Management**: Handle large datasets, files, and models effectively.

 > **Note**: We are in public beta and welcome early adopter feedback!